omid-sar/YouTube-Assistant-LangChain/README.md

 3. The app will process the video transcript, perform a similarity search, and use OpenAI to generate a response, which will be displayed on the screen.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) file for details.
 ```

+This modification provides users with an alternative way to test the application and directs them to the Hugging Face Spaces link for the YouTube Transcript Analyzer.